 What is your personal connection to a) the story you are telling, and b) the specific communities your story is about?
 How are you working to make sure that the characters and world of your film are authentically represented, and that the community you're writing about has a voice in the creative process?

 Applicants will be notified on a rolling basis as to whether their application has progressed to the next stage of the selection process.
 Please be prepared to submit the following materials, should you advance to the second round.
-You will be given approximately 10 days from the date of notification to submit these materials and will be notified sometime in August 2021.
+You will be given approximately 10 days to two weeks from the date of notification to submit these materials and will be notified sometime in August 2022.

 If you have further questions, please email firstname.lastname@example.org.

 May 12, 2022 Application Closes (11:59 p.m.
 PT)

 Should you be selected to participate in the January Screenwriters Lab, Screenwriters Intensive, or other Development Track Labs and Fellowships, you will be asked to continue the spirit of giving back.
 We request that lab alumni whose projects are produced contribute to the Institute’s work to support new generations of emerging filmmakers.

 If the Project is produced for a gross budget equal to or less than $1,500,000, no contribution is due to the Institute.

 If the Project is produced for a gross budget between $1,500,01 and $3,000,000, the Owner will make a contribution to the Sundance Institute in an amount of $4,500.